Chemovenetory

 Web service was not running (check your web service either from services in windows or #ps –al | grep –v apache

-Web alias set properly
+Web alias not set properly

-Php.ini configured properly
+php.ini not configured properly

 Pitfall: extension location not pointed properly